seankelliher/nyc-public-pools/README.md

 The results are returned at a comfortable pace.
 Users first see the pools' locations.
 From there, they can expand an individual pool to show detailed information such as pool dimensions, and other wayfinding details such a cross streets and if the pool is located within a park.
 Many pools are inside parks.

 For accessibility, all interactive elements can be tabbed through and activated with or without a mouse.
 Before deploying a production version though, I would want to do more testing for screen readers.

-I am now working on a map.
-I'll add it to the directory when it is completed.

 ## Acknowledgments